Sunshine Under My Hat

-The Story of A Mom
+The Story of a Mom

-There’s never been a human or animal or insect or fish who has entered planet earth’s atmosphere without a mother.
+There’s never been a human or animal or insect or fish who has entered earth’s atmosphere without a mother.
 Say what you will about Mom, we all have one.
-Sometimes the mother we claim isn’t the one who gave birth to us, but there was still an umbilical connection with a female in the past for every person ever born . . . with one exception.
+Sometimes the mother we claim isn’t the one who gave birth to us, but there was still an umbilical connection with a female for every person ever born . . . with one exception.
 The first people, Adam and Eve, were hand-molded by God Himself.

-So, what is it about mothers that delights us one moment, and torments us the next?
+What is it about mothers that delights us one moment, and torments us the next?
 I can only speak of my own experience.

 My mother and father reared four children, losing two in adulthood.
 My younger sister and younger brother both died in the eighties.
 My older brother and I, and our father, are all who are left of our family of six.